 Quality of Legislation – EU Rules

 The EU defines legislative quality as the quality of substance and the quality of form.
-Substance refers to legislative policy and looks to tests of subsidiarity and proportionality, choice of instrument, duration, the intensity of instrument, consistency, cost/benefit analysis, and impact analysis.
+Substance refers to legislative policy and looks at subsidiarity and proportionality, choice of instrument, duration, instrument intensity, consistency, cost/benefit analysis, and impact analysis.
 Quality of form concerns accessibility and transparency, and dissemination.

 EU drafting rules break into three categories:

 - Substance- must be essential and effective means of achieving the aim of the law.
-Must be proportional to the aim to be achieved and consistent with existing EU legislation.
-It must take into account transposition, translation, and the needs of the users.
+It must be proportional to the aim to be achieved and consistent with existing EU legislation.
+It must consider transposition, translation, and the users’ needs.

-- Technical – EU laws must be clear, unambiguous, and simple.
+- Technical – EU laws must be clear, unambiguous, and straightforward.
 Plain language must be used.

 National legislative measures must also follow these same principles in drafting their national implementing measures.